PDLT-University-of-York/test-split-site/docs/ultra/prepare-module-site.md

 !!!
 Summary

-    Get ready for teaching with this walkthrough of updating an existing site after rollover or setting up a new site from a departmental template:
+    Prepare a site for teaching with this in-depth checklist to update an existing site after rollover or set up a new site from a departmental template:

     - develop an accessible, high-quality site.
-    - save time by focusing on what's important to get right.
-    - avoid common start-of-semester issues.
+    - save time and avoid common start-of-semester issues.
+    - see applied examples of good practice in site design and material use.
-    - explore Learn Ultra features that might be useful in your teaching.
+    - explore more advanced Ultra features available to support your teaching.

 !!! principle "Relevant [VLE site design principles](../ultra/site-design-principles.md)"

-    This walkthrough will help you meet all of the essential VLE site design principles.
+    This checklist will help you meet all of the essential VLE site design principles.

-Work through the guide in order or use the navigation on the right to jump to a specific section.
+Guidance focuses on sites based on a departmental template, but the advice is applicable to most other sites.
+Work through the checklist in order or use the navigation on the right to jump to a specific section.

-Each section contains:

-- a checklist to prepare your site after rollover or set up from a template
-- links to relevant in-depth guides for features and tasks
-- examples of good practice in site set up

-This guide focuses on sites based on a departmental template, but the advice is applicable to most other sites.
+Already prepared your content?
+See the [Site Readiness Checklist](../ultra/site-design-principles.md) for final pre-teaching checks.

 ---

+## Accessing the new site

+New sites are usually created for the next academic year in June or July.
+This can be:

+- **standard rollover**: a copy of the previous year's site, including most of the content, settings and enrollments.
+- **new from departmental template**: a blank copy of the template with only placeholder structre and content.
+Used for new modules and to refresh existing module sites.

+Once the site has been created, you can [find the site in your Courses list](../ultra/access-sites.md) by:

+- setting the Term to the upcoming academic year
+- searching for your module name or SITS code

+If you **can’t find the site in your Course list**, contact your departmental administrator or professional support team to check that the site exists and/or enroll you.

-## 1: General site settings
+## General settings & staff enrollments
 For an introduction to key parts of the site, see the [Detailed guide: Navigate Ultra sites](../ultra/navigate-ultra-sites.md)

 === "Update after rollover"